tomorrow-one/transactional-outbox/README.md

 The library continuously processes the outbox and publishes the serialized message together with some headers to the specified topic.
 Messages are published with the following guarantees:
 * *strict ordering*: i.e. messages are published in the order they're stored in the outbox.
-In consequence, if a message could not be published, it will not try to publish the next message.
+In consequence, if a message could not be published, it will not try to publish the next message. *Note*: for this the kafka producer must have set `max.in.flight.requests.per.connection = 1`, which is set automatically in the default setup as shown below.
 * *at-least-once delivery*: every message from the outbox is published at least once, i.e. in case of errors (e.g. database unavailability or network errors) there may be duplicates.
 Consumers are responsible for deduplication.

 Messages are published with the headers `x-value-type`, `x-sequence` and `x-source`: